 Combining Breaking Swipe with Earthquake makes for interesting coverage.
 Having Earthquake means it can even threaten some of its Steel type counterparts such as Registeel and Bastiodon.
 Having access to this nuke means that you can perform baits with Steelix in order to maintain energy and creature future advantages.Medicham

 Medicham has been a fan favourite since Season 1.
 It’s gotten even stronger with the release of XL Pokémon meaning that this Fighting and Psychic type deals more damage and has gained more bulk.

 With this increase in stats, Medicham has a better time dealing with Pokémon that normally used to give it trouble in the past such as Azumaril.
 There are many ways to use Medicham depending on your movesets.

-Some like to run Power-Up Punch to make those Counters hurt even more, Ice Punch to help take down those peskytypes which can give Medicham trouble and even Psychic to deal heavy STAB damage.
+Some like to run Power-Up Punch to make those Counters hurt even more, Ice Punch to help take down those peskytypes that can give Medicham trouble, and even Psychic to deal heavy STAB damage.